kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! quote "A Course In Miracles: II.
 The Atonement as Defense: 7"
     The Atonement is a total commitment.
 You may still think this is associated with loss, a mistake all the separated Sons of God make in one way or another.
 It is hard to believe a defense that cannot attack is the best defense.
 This is what is meant by "the meek shall inherit the earth."
 They will literally take it over because of their strength.
 A two-way defense is inherently weak precisely because it has two edges, and can be turned against you very unexpectedly.
 This possibility cannot be controlled except by miracles.
 The miracle turns the defense of Atonement to your real protection, and as you become more and more secure you assume your natural talent of protecting others, knowing yourself as both a brother and a Son.

-- I talk about this [a fair bit](https://x.com/search?q=two-way%20defense%20(from%3A1frgvn)&src=typed_query&f=live) online.
+- I talk about the double-edged sword [a fair bit](https://x.com/search?q=two-way%20defense%20(from%3A1frgvn)&src=typed_query&f=live) online.

 ## Twitter

+!!! tip "My X activity"
-All the twitter activity is on my `@1frgvn` account at this stage.
+    - All the online activity is on my `@1frgvn` account at this time.
+    - In a very short time, hackers will invade my other X account `@jackchardwood` in an extraordinary manner.

-- I'm still having the communication via Twitter posts with `@jctot19` who is, apparently, the trumpet teacher.
+- I'm still having the communication via tweets with `@jctot19` who I believe is the trumpet teacher.
 - This account posts communications that are very clearly intended for me.
-- There are posts about Ana, British women, other relevant things.
+- There are posts about Ana, British women, and other relevant things.
-- There are posts with a woman with hair flying which is a trigger picture that I will see again on the [American fake account](december.md#chat-with-the-american-matthew) from August onwards, the account I ended up having a prolonged DM with at Christmas 2023.
+- I see tweets with a woman with hair flying which is a trigger picture that I will see again on the [American fake account](december.md#chat-with-the-american-matthew) from August onwards, the account I ended up having a prolonged DM with at Christmas 2023.
 - There are posts with pictures of hanging seaweed, which I end up finding out, much later, is a Julia Lohmann art installation [I mentioned before](../early-years/2015.md) that will be revealed to me in July as something Ana the violin teacher was connected to.

 ![Ana at Lohmann's studio](../../content/images/Screenshot 2024-11-17 at 18.08.46.png)